 Our Fiscal Efficiency

 Charity evaluators recommend operating cost ratios between 17.5 and 35 percent.
-We finished our 2014 fiscal year with an operating cost ratio of 17.3 percent.
-Administrative cost for management and general operations was 6.9 percent.
-Our fundraising expense was 10.4 percent, which covered fundraising in the entire four-county region and helped more than 550 businesses and organizations (at more than 700 branches/locations) run employee-giving campaigns.
+We finished our 2018 fiscal year with an operating cost ratio of 14 percent.
+Administrative cost for management and general operations was 6.6 percent.
+Our fundraising expense was 7.4 percent, which covered fundraising in the entire four-county region.